 - Age – According to research, age is another important element, as women over the age of 30 are more likely to conceive twins.

-- Past pregnancies – women who have been pregnant before have a higher chance of conceiving IVF twins or multiples.
+- Past pregnancies – women who have been pregnant before have a higher chance of conceiving twins or multiples.

 What Are the Risks Associated with IVF Twins?